ehagen/TD.Util/README.md

 ## Structure TD.Util module

-Each module contains private functions, public functions and PSake tasks.
+Each module contains private functions and public functions.
 The folder layout used within git repo is:

     - module
         - Private